-Following regulatory approval for TEMBEXA, or should any of our product candidates be approved, including ONC201 and DSTAT, we will still face extensive regulatory requirements and our products may face future development and regulatory difficulties.
+Following regulatory approval for any of our product candidates, including ONC201, we will still face extensive regulatory requirements and our products may face future development and regulatory difficulties.

-Even if we obtain regulatory approval, the granting authority may still impose significant restrictions on the indicated uses, distribution or marketing of our product candidates, including ONC201, DSTAT and TEMBEXA, or impose ongoing requirements for potentially costly post-approval studies or post-market surveillance.
+Even if we obtain regulatory approval, the granting authority may still impose significant restrictions on the indicated uses, distribution or marketing of our product candidates, including ONC201, or impose ongoing requirements for potentially costly post-approval studies or post-market surveillance.
 For example, the labeling ultimately approved for our product candidates, will likely include restrictions on use due to the specific patient population and manner of use in which the drug was evaluated and the safety and efficacy data obtained in those evaluations.
-In addition, the distribution of ONC201, DSTAT or TEMBEXA may be tightly controlled through a REMS with ETASU, which are required medical interventions or other actions healthcare professionals need to execute prior to prescribing or dispensing the drug to the patient.
-For ONC201, a diagnostic test may be needed to identify the patients with H3 K27M-mutant glioma after approval.
+In addition, the distribution of any of our product candidates may be tightly controlled through a REMS with ETASU, which are required medical interventions or other actions healthcare professionals need to execute prior to prescribing or dispensing the drug to the patient.

 With respect to the FDA's approval of TEMBEXA for the treatment of smallpox, we received approval according to the Animal Rule and are subject to certain post-approval requirements.
 For example, we will need to conduct a large confirmatory clinical trial during a smallpox outbreak, which may be expensive and time-consuming and may not confirm the benefit making the marketing approval for TEMBEXA subject to withdrawal by the FDA, which could significantly harm our business.
 This study may be difficult to enroll due to the size and/or location of the smallpox outbreak.
 These outbreak studies are highly specialized in their design and conduct and are associated with considerable expenses, and based on the outcome, could result in further labeling restrictions that could impair or restrict the way in which we are able to market TEMBEXA, or negatively impact its overall clinical profile.
+We are currently in discussion with NIH regarding the development of a study protocol for which, NIH would serve as study sponsor.
 In addition, we will need to conduct in vitro resistance testing to address post-marketing commitments which could negatively impact the labeling.